aishpant/site-source/content/blog/first-post.md

 ---
-title: "What have I been doing for Outreachy?"
+title: "Preface : What have I been upto?"
 date: 2017-11-27T12:03:06+05:30
-tags: ["outreachy"]
+tags: ["thoughts"]
-slug: "what have I been doing for outreachy"
+slug: "what have I been upto"
 ---

 This is my last week at [@Flipkart](https://flipkart.com)!
 Thursday- November